spiff42/tt06-exp-led-pwm/docs/info.md

 a PWM signal on uo[0].
 The PWM duty cycle is generated according to an X^3^ curve, so the "percieved brightness" changes linearly with the DIP switch settings.
 This design means we get the dynamic range of a 16-bit PWM but use only 8 bits to specify the desired output.
+With an input clock of 32.7 MHz, the PWM frequency is 500 Hz.

 ## How to test